kteender/kteender.github.io/about.md

 - digital avatar creation
 - animation tool development

 I'm in L.A.
 I come from somewhere around Champaign, Illinois.

+On the side, I do tech-augmented fortune-telling.
+Fortune-telling has a rich history as interactive entertainment and fits well with visual effects and animation.

 Request my CV or to get in touch with me via <a href="mailto:kt@ktcg.art?subject=contact from KTCG ART">kt@ktcg.art</a>.
 <!--